|How compiled||Various sources|

 As the true value for environmental taxes is never known, the accuracy of data is difficult to assess.
 However, most sources for public income are administrative and therefore not subject to sampling error.

 One way in which to measure accuracy is reliability and this can be determined according to the magnitude of revisions.
-Although the data sources used to compile environmental taxes data are subject to revision, revisions tend to be small in magnitude, with total environmental tax revenue generally revised by less than 0.1% each year.
+Although the data sources used to compile environmental taxes data are subject to revision, aggregate revisions tend to be small in magnitude, with total environmental tax revenue generally revised by less than 0.1% each year.
+Revisions can be larger when we review the allocation of a specific tax to industry, which often is due to revisions to Supply and Use tables.

 Notes for: Methods used to produce the environmental taxes data

-- Carbon dioxide (CO2) taxes are included in energy taxes rather than the pollution taxes category for several reasons which include that it is often not possible to identify CO2 taxes separately in tax statistics because they are integrated with energy taxes.
-Such taxes are often introduced as a substitute for other energy taxes and the revenue from these taxes is often large compared to the revenue from the pollution taxes.
-This means that includes C02 taxes with pollution taxes rather than energy taxes would distort international comparisons.
+- Carbon dioxide (CO2) taxes are included in energy taxes rather than the pollution taxes category because these taxes are integrated with energy taxes and as such splitting them out is difficult.
+Such taxes are often introduced as a substitute for other energy taxes and the revenue from them is often large compared to the revenue from pollution taxes.
+This means that includes CO2 taxes with pollution taxes rather than energy taxes would distort international comparisons.

-More information on material flows and other topics related to UK Environmental Accounts is available:Back to table of contents
+More information on environmental taxes and other topics related to UK Environmental Accounts is available:Back to table of contents

 The Gas Levy was introduced in 1981.
 It was a tax on gas suppliers who arranged gas supply contracts.
 The tax was remanded in the finance act 1998.

 Hydro Benefit is a tax on energy suppliers to protect domestic consumers from the high costs of distributing electricity in the north of Scotland.
-It ceased in 2005 and was replaced with alternative schemes to help fund this.
+It ceased in 2005 and was replaced with alternative schemes.

 Renewables Obligation tax was introduced in 2002 for Great Britain, and in 2005 for Northern Ireland.
 It requires supplies of electricity to generate a certain proportion of electricity from renewable sources.

-The Contracts for Difference scheme was introduced in 2014 and was previously included within the renewable energy obligation data.
+The Contracts for Difference scheme was introduced in 2014 and was previously included within the renewables obligation data -- it has replaced the renewables obligation scheme for new claims.
 The scheme is designed to incentivise investment in renewable energy generation.
-The basic principle is that generators are offered a contract with a known strike price for renewable electricity sold, if the market price for electricity is below the strike price, the generator is paid the difference from the government; if the market price for electricity is above the strike price, the generator pays back the difference to the government.
+The basic principle is that generators are offered a contract with a known strike price for renewable electricity sold.
+If the market price for electricity is below the strike price, the generator is paid the difference from the government; if the market price for electricity is above the strike price, the generator pays back the difference to the government.

-The European Union Emissions Trading System was introduced in 2005.
+The European Union Emissions Trading System (ETS) was introduced in 2005.
 It is designed to help limit greenhouse gas emissions from heavy energy using installations by setting a cap on allowance of greenhouse gas emissions from such installations.
 Companies with such installations receive or buy emissions which they can trade with one another as needed.
 A limit on the total number of allowances available ensures they have a value.
 Each year a company must surrender enough emissions allowances to cover its emissions, otherwise fines are imposed.
 If a company reduces its emissions, it can keep spare allowances to cover its future needs or sell them to other companies.
+In January 2021, a UK version of the ETS replaced the EU scheme following the UK's exit from the EU.

-The Carbon Reduction Commitment was introduced in 2010 and is designed to improve energy efficiency and cut carbon dioxide emissions in private and public sector organisations that are high energy users.
+The Carbon Reduction Commitment was introduced in 2010 and is designed to improve energy efficiency and cut carbon dioxide emissions in private and public sector organisations that are high energy users, using allowances.
+Organisations that meet set criteria must participate.
+The scheme is being phased out in favour of increased use of the Climate Change Levy.

-Air Passenger Duty was introduced in 1994 and is a charged on all passenger flights from UK airports.
+Air Passenger Duty was introduced in 1994 and is charged on all passenger flights from UK airports.
+Rates vary by destination and class of travel.

 Vehicle registration tax includes revenue from tax on vehicle registration in the UK but excludes Northern Ireland from 2007 onwards.